 Parents and caregivers should follow these guidelines:

-- Adults model good audience behavior for the children by being attentive and participating.
+- Families sit and participate together; grown ups sing and dance with us too!
+Adults model good audience behavior for the children by being attentive and participating.

 - Please remember to turn your imagination on, and your cell phones off.